lance/openshiftv3-rhoar-workshop/Lab-5-NodeJS-Insult_Service.md

 ### Or download the project zip file

-You can download the zip file from Github by opening https://github.com/jeremyrdavis/insult-starter-springboot and choosing, "Download ZIP" from the green, "Clone or Download" button
+You can download the zip file from Github by opening https://github.com/jeremyrdavis/insult-starter-nodejs and choosing, "Download ZIP" from the green, "Clone or Download" button

 ![](./images/lab7/lab7-sb-01-download.png)

 ### Rename the folder

-Rename the folder from "insult-starter-nodejs" to "insult-nouns"
+Rename the folder from "insult-starter-nodejs" to "insult-service"

 ### Import the app into VS Code